MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-create-routings.md

 10. Set the production BOM status to **Certified**.

     > [!NOTE]
-    > To enable the routing links on an existing works order, you must refresh the works order.
-For more information, see [Create Works Orders](production-how-to-create-production-orders.md).
+    > To enable the routing links on an existing production order, you must refresh the production order.
+For more information, see [Create Production Orders](production-how-to-create-production-orders.md).

-The selected components will now be linked to the selected operations when you create or refresh a works order using the production BOM and routing in question.
+The selected components will now be linked to the selected operations when you create or refresh a production order using the production BOM and routing in question.
 This is visible on the **Prod.
-Order Components** page under the works order, and here you can also remove and add the defined routing link codes at any time.
+Order Components** page under the production order, and here you can also remove and add the defined routing link codes at any time.

 ## <a name="to-assign-personnel-tools-and-quality-measures-to-routing-operations"></a>To assign personnel, tools, and quality measures to routing operations